Big Jim Wright: Biography

 Wright was born in Rockford, Illinois.
 The son of Jenniel Wright and Alan Jackson, he lived most of his life in Rockford, also living in Roscoe as well as Rancho Cucamonga, California, and Atlanta, Georgia.
 In 1984, he graduated from Rockford West High School before relocating to Eden Prairie, Minnesota.

 In Minnesota, Wright joined the vocal and instrumental ensemble Sounds of Blackness, serving as the band's producer, arranger and composer.
-Through band member Ann Nesby he became connected to songwriter-producer Terry Lewis who Lewis offered Wright an exclusive publishing contract with their company, Flyte Tyme Production, while he was still providing lead vocals and keyboards for Sounds of Blackness.
+Through band member Ann Nesby he became connected to songwriter-producer Terry Lewis who offered Wright an exclusive publishing contract with their company, Flyte Tyme Production, while he was still providing lead vocals and keyboards for Sounds of Blackness.

 In 1999, he wrote and produced Yolanda Adams's NAACP Image Award-winning song "Open My Heart."
 In 2004, Wright won the Black Reel Award for Best Original or Adapted Song for his contribution on "He Still Loves Me" for the soundtrack of the musical comedy film The Fighting Temptations (2003).
 In 2006, he won the Grammy Award for Best Gospel Song for co-writing Adams' song "Be Blessed" from her album Day by Day (2006).

 Death

 On September 29, 2018, Wright was found dead in his Rockford home.
+He was cremated at Carl E. Ponds Funeral Home.
+His family had a private visitation for him at Saint Luke Missionary Baptist Church on October 12, 2018.
+They hosted a public memorial service for him on the next day at Coronado Theater followed by his urn interment at Sunset Memorial Gardens.